 Michelle Charlesworth Therapy

-BACP Registered Counsellor in Greenwich, London and Online
+MBACP (Accred) Registered Psychotherapist in Greenwich, London and Online nationwide

-Inclusive therapy, Trauma, Adverse Childhood Experiences, Neurodivergent, Stress, Anxiety & low mood
+Inclusive therapy, Trauma, Parenting, Stress, Anxiety & low mood

 Are you feeling overwhelmed, stuck or just not like yourself?